fariz23500/SynchGHS/README.md

 # SynchGHS
-Synchronised version of GHS distributed algorithm in c++
+Synchronised version of GHS distributed algorithm in c++ using socket programming